feathersjs/docs/guides/basics/services.md

 - Interacting with the file system
 - Call another API
 - Call other services like
-  - Send an email,
+  - Sending an email
-  - Process a payment,
+  - Processing a payment
-  - Return the current weather for a location, etc.
+  - Returning the current weather for a location, etc.

-Protocol independent means that to a Feathers service it does not matter if it has been called internally, through a REST API or websockets (both of which we will look at later).
+Protocol independent means that to a Feathers service it does not matter if it has been called internally, through a REST API or websockets (both of which we will look at later) or any other way.

 ## Service methods